RawatRicha/construction-site-clearing/README.md

 User inputs are parsed to generated commands in CommandParser.java and then these commands are applied on the Bulldozer in CommandProcessor.java.
 This helps us in fetching the path that the bulldozer follows.
 Additionally, possible violations and cost items are also checked.
 In the end, CostCalulator.java calculates and displays the final cost in the form of a map.

 •	Assumption: At the start of the application, the bulldozer is at location (0,0).
+This is important when traversing the path.

 Requirements for the application:
 •	Java 8